 Significantly, the Company has completed a Consulta Previa ("CP") agreement with the local Cocomacia communities which provides exploration access to the Cobrasco concession area for a period of ten years.
 The agreement is broadly based and provides for economic assistance to the local community as well as social development programs.
 The CP consultation process was carried out by the Company, Cocomacia and local community leaders under the supervision of the Colombian Ministry of the Interior.
 This is the first successful mineral exploration CP to be carried out in Choco Province.
-The Company continues to investigate and work with the relevant authorities in order to secure permits to commence drilling.
+The Company filed an application in November 2017 with the relevant authorities in order to secure permits to commence drilling.
+Timing for obtaining the permits is unknown.